HorizenOfficial/evm-documentation/docs/horizen_eon/04-develop_and_deploy_smart_contracts/06-api_smart_contract_verification.md

    ```
 #### Note

-- Each Thirdweb contract type only needs to be verified once, e.g. if another user has already verified "DropERC721" then your attempt will fail and tell you it's already verified.
+- Each thirdweb contract type only needs to be verified once, e.g. if another user has already verified "DropERC721" then your attempt will fail and tell you it's already verified.